-Covered transactions, which require custodians to report the adjusted cost basis to the tax payer and the IRS, include stocks and ETFs with a purchase date of 1/1/2011 or later, mutual funds with a purchase date of 1/1/2012 or later, and simple bonds with a purchase date of 1/1/2014 or later.
+Covered transactions, which require custodians to report the adjusted cost basis to the tax payer and the IRS, include stocks and ETFs with a purchase date of 1/1/2011 or later, mutual funds with a purchase date of 1/1/2012 or later, simple bonds with a purchase date of 1/1/2014 or later, and complex bonds with a purchase date of 1/1/2016 or later.
 A simple bond is one that has a fixed rate or is Original Issue Discount (OID).
+A complex bond is one that has a variable rate, is a STRIP, or a taxable muni bond.
 Purchases prior to the effective dates listed above are considered noncovered, as are transfers where the cost basis was not provided by the transferring custodian.
 In these cases, the cost basis will not be reported on Form(s) 1099-B; however, the purchase value, if known, is listed to the right of the Form 1099-B in the supplemental information section.
 In cases where the purchase value is not known, the gain will match the amount of proceeds for the sale.

 The default tax lot relief method for stocks and ETFs is actual cost/first-in-first-out (FIFO) and for mutual funds is average cost per share/FIFO unless specifically requested to use another tax lot relief method.
-Any request to change a lot relief method must be made in writing and will be effective for transactions after the request has been processed.
+Any request to change a lot relief method must be made in writing to TCA or to your investment advisor and will be effective for transactions after the request has been processed.